keshon/backup-to-remote/README.md

 ## Features

-- Back up multiple directories specified in `app_paths.txt`.
+- Back up multiple directories specified in `paths` file.
 - Only create new backups when changes are detected.
 - Upload backups to a remote storage via **rclone**.
 - Keep a configurable number of backup copies on the remote.